era-platform/cene/docs/source/common/macros.rst

 Macro.
 Example::

-  (def-macro list unique-ns definition-ns my-stx-details args then
+  (def-macro list home-scope caller-scope my-stx-details args then
-    (basic-pure-macro unique-ns definition-ns my-stx-details then
+    (basic-pure-macro home-scope caller-scope my-stx-details then
     /fn unique-ns s mac
     /foldr args (c s /c mac str.nil /nil) /fn first rest (c s /c mac str.cons /cons first /cons rest /nil)))

 Defines a macro.
 The first argument is a syntactic name ((:ref:`istring-nil` ``<string>``) or (:ref:`foreign` ``<name>``)) for the macro.
 The rest of the arguments are the parameters and body of a curried function.
-The function will be called whenever a macro by the given syntactic name is expanded.
+The function will be called immediately with the :ref:`scope` where the macro is defined, and the result will then be called whenever a macro by the given syntactic name is expanded.

 ..
   TODO: Document the namespaces used to resolve syntactic names and to define the macro.
   TODO: Document that this returns (:ref:`nil`).

-When a macro is expanded, its implementation function is called with several arguments: ``unique-ns definition-ns my-stx-details args then``
+When a macro is expanded, its implementation function is called with several arguments: ``caller-scope my-stx-details args then``

+``caller-scope``: A (:ref:`scope` ``unique-ns def-ns qualify``) value representing the caller's scope.

-``unique-ns``: A namespace that is supposedly used exclusively for this macroexpansion.
+The ``caller-scope``'s ``unique-ns``: A namespace that is supposedly used exclusively for this macroexpansion.
 It's useful in the way that gensyms are typically useful in other macro-capable languages, but the uniqueness is achieved by playing along: If the macro compiles more than one subexpression, each subexpression should be given a ``unique-ns`` derived in different ways from each other.

-``definition-ns``: A namespace that is supposedly shared across all nearby macroexpansions.
-If the macro needs to install any definitions or look up any definitions, this is the namespace for that purpose.
+The ``caller-scope``'s ``def-ns``: A namespace that is supposedly shared across all nearby macroexpansions.
+If the macro needs to install any definitions or look up any definitions using names that come from the caller, this is the namespace for that purpose.
 It should usually be passed as-is to any compiled subexpressions, except when a macro needs to establish a local definition scope.

+The ``caller-scope``'s ``qualify``: A function that takes an unqualified name and returns a qualified name.
+This is useful for establishing local definition scopes that work by translating the local names to obscure global names.

 ``my-stx-details``: A collection of source location information.
 This is a value user-level code doesn't know how to deconstruct, but it conveys information about this macro invocation, so the macro can attach it to the :ref:`stx` values it creates in order to receive proper attribution for them.